elifesciences/enhanced-preprints-import/.github/ISSUE_TEMPLATE/publish_manuscript.md

 - Visit: https://github.com/elifesciences/enhanced-preprints-client/actions/workflows/publish-manuscript.yaml
 - Click: Run workflow
-- Complete the form and click Run workflow
+- Complete the form and click "Run workflow"
-- A successful run should result in a new workflow at https://github.com/elifesciences/enhanced-preprints-client/pulls
+- A successful run should result in a new pull request at https://github.com/elifesciences/enhanced-preprints-client/pulls
+- Open the pull request and click the "Ready for review" button to trigger tests
+- Once the tests pass and you are happy with the changes the PR can be merged

 Example pull request: https://github.com/elifesciences/enhanced-preprints-client/pull/334/files